novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 Then they got greedy for online shopping, and later, seeing the birth and success of 【Jungle Music】, they decided to integrate it in Japan too.

-Son Jung-ui believed that it was best to launch everything at once.
+Son Jung-yi believed that it was best to launch everything at once.

 So, when rumors started that 【NTC】 would implement high-speed internet, he had planned to inquire about the two additional businesses with Lee Hyun-woo immediately.